A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: I. Introduction

-Since then, theories of chemical reaction systems and their thermodynamics have developed, mainly based on the detailed-balance characterization of equilibrium states and mass action systems.
+Since then, theories of chemical reaction systems and their thermodynamics have been developed, mainly based on the detailed balancing characterization of equilibrium states and mass action systems.
 For example, in the 1970s, the chemical reaction network (CRN) theory emerged \cite{c2}.
-Here, Horn and Jackson rediscovered the complex-balanced state of a mass action system, which extended the uniqueness and global stability of the equilibrium state \cite{m1}.
-In relation to the global stability of the equilibrium state, it was found that the Gibbs free energy difference is identical to the generalized Kullback-Leibler divergence (also known as the pseudo-Helmholtz potential) and behaves as a Lyapunov function of mass action systems \cite{a3,a4,a5,m1}.
-This result could be regarded as a chemical version of Boltzmann’s H theorem and used for proving the convergence of a mass action system to the unique equilibrium state characterized by detailed balancing \cite{a6,a7}.
-Also, around 1970s, Hill and Schnakenberg extended the theory to stochastic linear reaction systems \cite{03,a8,m2}.
+Here, Horn and Jackson formalized the complex-balanced state of a mass action system, which extended the uniqueness and stability of the equilibrium state \cite{m1}.
+In relation to the stability of the equilibrium state, it was found that the Gibbs free energy difference is identical to the generalized Kullback-Leibler divergence (also known as the pseudo-Helmholtz potential) and behaves as a Lyapunov function of mass action systems \cite{a3,a4,a5,m1}.
+This result could be regarded as a chemical version of Boltzmann’s H theorem and was used for proving the convergence of a mass action system to the unique equilibrium state characterized by detailed balancing \cite{a6,a7}.
+Also, around 1970, Hill and Schnakenberg extended the theory to stochastic linear reaction systems \cite{03,a8,m2}.

 The applicability of chemical thermodynamics has recently been extended further in various ways.
-The generalized mass action kinetics was mathematically proposed as a broader class of kinetics in which the properties of the equilibrium state can be conserved \cite{m3,m4,m5,m6,a9}.
-Esposito et al. established a theory for open CRNs and derived the conditions under which an open system has an equilibrium state \cite{06,07,08,09,c1}.
+The generalized mass action kinetics was proposed in the field of applied mathematics as a broader class of kinetics in which the properties of the equilibrium state can be conserved \cite{m3,m4,m5,m6,a9}.
+The authors of Refs. \cite{06,07,08,09,c1} established a theory for open CRNs and derived the conditions under which an open system has an equilibrium state .